keygen-sh/keygen-relay/SPEC.md

 ### `PATCH /v1/nodes/:node_id`

-Keep a claim on a license, extending the claim TTL past the default.
+Keep a claim on a license, extending the claim TTL past the default by `--ttl`.

 Accepts a `node_id`, where `node_id` is a fingerprint used for the claim.